Daruvar: Tourism

 The area is rich in monuments.
 Historic Kistalovac, Pavlovina, Sirač, Bagenovać, Dobra Kuća, and Stupčanica are examples of numerous local castles belonging to the Croatian nobility of the times passed by.
 Franciscan monasteries like those of St. Margareth, St. Ana, St. Three Kings, and the Church of Holy Trinity are witnesses of the rich religious culture.

+Sports

+The local chapter of the HPS is HPD "Vrani Kamen", which had 81 members in 1936 under the Ljubomir Vladen presidency.
+Membership fell to 67 in 1937.
+Membership rose to 78 in 1938.

 Economy

 German people who came here in the 18th century as well as Czechs in the 19th were the keystone of the revival participating in agriculture, food processing plants, culture, and education.
 The development was accelerated at the turn of the century by being connected to the railroad track from Banova Jaruga to Barcs in Hungary.
 An important historic moment in 1897 was witnessed by the emperor Franz Joseph himself.
 Since 1840 a brewery is operating here producing today more than 250,000 hectoliters of beer based upon an old and famous Czech recipes, with Old Bohemian (Staročeško pivo) brand being the most known.
 Zdenka of Veliki Zdenci is well known for its milk and melted cheese processing plant.

 Fish is cultivated in artificial lakes around Končanica and processed within Irida.
 Here are local high quality vines as Graševina (ranking the highest), Rhein Riesling, Chardonnay, and Sauvignon.
 Here fruit, maize, wheat, meat, and other agriculture products are produced for local, national, and wider markets.
 Dalit, created in 1905, is a metal processing plant, once one of the biggest in what was once Yugoslavia, employing today 320, but in the late 1970s almost 2,000 people.
 A flat glass factory is in Lipik.
 There are small graphics and printing (Daruvarska Tiskara d.d., Logos) facilities and the textile plant Vesna, which employs around 200.
 Growing is the importance of trade, tourism, and communication.
 2300 people are employed, one-third of them women.